codebar/calendar/README.md

 #### Dates

 Your dates should be in the `mm/dd/yyyy` format.
-If your day is multiple days, use both the Start and End Date columns, if it's just one day, leave End Date blank.
+If your event is over multiple days, use both the Start and End Date columns.
+If it's just one day, leave End Date blank.

 ### 2. Publish spreadsheet

-In order to fetch your spreadsheet's data you'll need to click File > Publish to the Web > Start Publishing.
+In order to fetch your spreadsheet data you'll need to click File > Publish to the Web > Start Publishing.
 This just means when asked for the data in the spreadsheet, Google returns it.

 ![publish](publish.png)